thymeleaf/thymeleaf-extras-tiles2/README.markdown

     <span tiles:string="some_string_attribute">blah blah</span>
 ```

-And there's one more attribute, which allows you to (optionally) specify
+And there's one more attribute, which allows us to (optionally) specify
-which parts of your template you will be using as a fragment.
+which part of our template we will be using as a fragment.
 So:

 ```xml
     <div tiles:fragment="text">